HackYourFutureBelgium/html-and-css/planning/user-personas.md

 ## Sam

 - **Bio**: Sam, 35, is a freelance developer working with clients on web apps.
-- **Needs/Goals**: Needs a flexible hosting platform that supports multiple languages.
+- **Needs/Goals**: Needs a flexible frontend developer to work with him languages.
 - **Frustrations**: Complicated setups and limited language support.
 - **Scenario**: Sam checks for language support and fast deployment options to